ozgurcd/ldapSSHPubkeyReader/README.md

 ### Running

 This program requires one argument as ldap uid and dumps all of the users public keys to stdout, as SSHD requires.
-Also, currently it is ignoring any SSL based errors (such as unknown CA), I am planning to make it optional in the future.